cmckeague07/algoPathfinder/README.md

 **[https://algo-pathfinder-5b2f76b3eadd.herokuapp.com/](https://algo-pathfinder-5b2f76b3eadd.herokuapp.com/)**

 Feel free to explore and interact with its functionality!
+Simply select a square and click 'visualize' to demonstrate how the alogorithm works to find the desired square.

 ### **Important Note**
 This app is hosted on Heroku’s **free tier**, which comes with some limitations: